jetbrains-academy/introduction_to_python/Classes and objects/Class and Instance Variables/task.md

 editor – see what `print(barsik.favorite_food)` will print).
 If you intend using a list to keep track of features unique to each instance, you need to make it an instance attribute.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6677).

+### Task
 In the code editor, complete the implementation of the `Animals` class so that the `print` statement below prints a line like this: `"This is Doggy the dog, one of my pets."` for each of the pets.